xenocrat/chyrp-markdown/README.md

 Security Considerations
 -----------------------

 By design Markdown [allows HTML to be included within the Markdown text](https://spec.commonmark.org/0.31.2/#html-blocks), meaning that the input may contain Javascript and CSS styles.
-This allows Markdown to be very flexible for creating output that is not limited by the Markdown syntax, but it comes with a security risk if you are parsing untrusted input (see [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)).
+This allows Markdown to be very flexible for creating output that is not limited by the Markdown syntax, but it comes with a security risk if you are parsing untrusted input (see [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) for an overview).

 The GitHub-Flavored Markdown specification includes an extension to CommonMark, [Disallowed Raw HTML (section 6.11)](https://github.github.com/gfm/#disallowed-raw-html-extension-), which defines a subset of raw HTML to be filtered and rendered as text in the output.
-This parser implements section 6.11 of the GFM specification.
+This parser implements section 6.11 of the GFM specification when parsing with the _GithubMarkdown_ class.

 If you are parsing user input or any other type of untrusted input, you are strongly advised to process the resulting HTML with tools like [HTML Purifier](http://htmlpurifier.org/) that filter out all elements which you have chosen to disallow.